Do you want to learn how to fix broken links in WordPress?

 A link can become broken because of a URL typo, moved or unavailable content, changed permalinks, HTML errors, or firewall restrictions.
 Broken links usually appear after moving to a new domain name or removing a web page without redirecting it properly.
-Another common cause is linking to an external website that deletes the linked page or shuts down altogether.

 It’s important to fix broken links because they harm your site’s User Experience (UX).
 When users encounter a broken link, they are more likely to leave your website without reading your posts or making a purchase.
 A lot of broken links can also cause Google to decrease your ranking because you’re not providing valuable content for searchers.